Friday, 20 April 2012

 Solicitors and other medical experts say there are many other parents also accused of abuse and murder of children where rickets is later found to be the cause.

-been less obvious to hospital radiologists than at the later autopsy and that it
+Great Ormond Street said the rickets abnormalities had been less obvious to hospital radiologists than at the later autopsy and that it regretted the family's distressing time.

-died from trauma inflicted on him by his parents.'Horrible two years' On Thursday, family court judge Mrs Justice Theis cleared Jayden's parents of responsibility for the death of their son and criticised the two hospitals for what she described as sub-optimal care.
+'Horrible two years' On Thursday, family court judge Mrs Justice Theis cleared Jayden's parents of responsibility for the death of their son and criticised the two hospitals for what she described as sub-optimal care.

 Jayden had a fractured skull and died from brain damage and swelling.
 He had been suffering from severe rickets, a disease caused by vitamin-D deficiency that causes bones to become soft.